 A password manager is a tool that stores all of your usernames and passwords in one encrypted database.
 Think of it as a digital lockbox for all of your online accounts.
 Instead of a key, you access it using a master password.
-Once you’re set up, the password manager autofills your login information for the websites and apps you visit.
+Once you’re set-up, the password manager auto-fills your login information for the websites and apps you visit.
 You only need to remember one password (your master password) and you only need to enter it once per session or per device (more often if you self-impose strict security settings).

-The Best Password Managers in 2019
+Compare the Best Password Managers

 Are Password Managers Safe?

 Any security pro will be quick to remind you: Nothing that’s connected to the internet is 100% hack-proof.
 While there is some degree of inherent risk in using a password manager, it’s certainly less risky than lousy password practices.
 Even the third-party group Industry Security Evaluators (ISE), which published a technical study on specific vulnerabilities of leading password tools, still hails them as “an important and increasingly necessary part of our lives.”

 Using a password manager is convenient, but it doesn’t completely let you off the hook in terms of cybersecurity.
 Follow these steps to optimize the safety and utility of whichever password manager you decide to use.